jeroenvandisseldorp/ksml/docs/reference/stream-type-reference.md

 stream types, data types, and notations for your use case, you can create efficient, maintainable, and scalable stream processing pipelines.

-For more detailed information, refer to the [KSML Language Reference](language-reference.md) and [Data Types Reference](data-type-reference.md).
+For more detailed information, refer to the [KSML Definition Reference](definition-reference.md) and [Data Types Reference](data-type-reference.md).

 ## Next Steps